List of highest-grossing live-action/animated films: Opening weekend

 The following is a timeline of the highest opening weekend live action animated films since 1986.

-Highest-grossing live-action/animated film franchises and series
+Highest-grossing live-action animated film franchises and series

-The following chart is a list of the highest-grossing live-action/animated film franchises.
-The Alvin & the Chipmunks franchise is the most successful, with worldwide box office totals of nearly $1.4 billion.
+The following chart is a list of the highest-grossing live-action animated film franchises.
+The Alvin and the Chipmunks franchise is the most successful, with worldwide box office totals of nearly $1.4 billion.

 A given franchise needs to have at least 2 theatrically released films to be on this list.
-The Smurfs franchise has the highest per-film average, with nearly $455.7 million per film.
+The Sonic The Hedgehog franchise has the highest per-film average, with nearly $404.7 million per film.